-The Department includes the Agricultural Consultation and Training program, Boards and Commissions, a Citrus, Fruit and Vegetable Standardization and Fresh Produce Grade Inspection program, the Office of Pest Management, and the State Agricultural Laboratory.
+The Department includes the Agricultural Consultation and Training program, Boards and Commissions, a Citrus, Fruit and Vegetable Standardization and Fresh Produce Grade Inspection program, the Pest Management Division, and the State Agricultural Laboratory.
 The following are brief descriptions of some, but not all, of the responsibilities within each of these areas.

 Protects and improves the health, quality, and marketability of Arizona animals and animal products by identifying, diagnosing, and preventing existing and emerging diseases, protecting humans from contagious diseases, and responding to emergencies.
 Enforces laws concerning the movement, sale, importation, transport and processing of livestock.
 Conducts food quality and safety inspections of milk and meat products produced and processed in Arizona, as well as egg and egg products produced in, or imported to, Arizona.

 Performs feed, fertilizer, pesticide and seed label inspections, sampling, registration and licensing to ensure compliance with state and federal laws and ensures consumers are protected.
 Enforces pesticide use regulations to ensure products are applied according to label directions, established buffer zones are adhered to, and environmental and human concerns are protected.
 Assures competency of pesticide applicators, pest control advisors and pesticide safety trainers through training, testing and certification.
 Protects agricultural workers and pesticide handlers on agricultural establishments by enforcing state and federal agricultural safety regulations.